renerocksai/sublimeless_zk/README.md

 ### Find in files
 <kbd>shift</kbd>+<kbd>ctrl/cmd</kbd>+<kbd>F</kbd> brings up a panel that lets you enter text you search for.
 On <kbd>enter</kbd>, the search results area will show links to notes containing your search-term.

+* The search is case-insensitive: `hello` will match `Hello`.
-**Note:** If you enter multiple words, only notes containing all those words will be shown.
+* If you enter multiple words, only notes containing **all** those words will be shown.
 So when you search for `hello world`, a note containing `hello new world` will be found.
 A note only containing `hello` or `world` will not be found.

-**Note:** You can use double `"` or single `'` quotation marks to search for texts that contain a spaces.
-So if you search for `'hello world'`, a note containing `hello new world` will not be found.
-If your string conains single or double quotes, just use double or single quotes in your search.
-For example: `"can't stand"` or `''the string "hello world"'`.
+* If you have text selected in the current editor, the panel will be pre-filled with that text
+* If your what you search for contains blanks, you can use ""double quotation marks""
+* If you want to exclude words or ""double quoted strings"", then prefix them with `!!`

+Examples:

+* `    hello world    `: searches for notes containing `hello` and `world`
+* `  ""hello world""  `: searches for notes containing `hello world`
+* `!!""hello world""  `: searches for notes *not* containing `hello world`
+* `  !!hello world    `: searches for notes _not_ containing `hello` and containing `world`.

 ### Find notes by number of links to them

 Sometimes you might want to know which notes are not linked to by other notes or which notes are linked to by at least 10 other notes.
 There's a command for that: Search > Find notes with references..., in the command palette "Find notes with references...", also accessible via the shortcut <kbd>ctrl/cmd</kbd> + <kbd>shift</kbd> + <kbd>W</kbd>.